-- tCH + tCL must be greater than or equal to 1/ Frequency.
-Value guaranteed by characterization, not 100% tested in production. tSHSL=30ns for read instruction, tSHSL=50ns for Write/Erase/Program instruction. - 4.
-Only applicable as a constraint for a WRSR instruction when SRWD is set at 1. - 5.
-Test condition is shown as Figure 4, 5.
+- 1. tCH + tCL must be greater than or equal to 1/ Frequency. - 2.
+Value guaranteed by characterization, not 100% tested in production. - tSHSL=30ns for read instruction, tSHSL=50ns for Write/Erase/Program instruction.
+Only applicable as a constraint for a WRSR instruction when SRWD is set at 1.